byslee/shopper_challenge/README.md

 These are things that I know should be implemented, but there wasn't time to.

 * Validate entries into form fields and raise error if not well-formed
+* Use JavaScript & Ajax on funnel analytics to change chart without having to load a new page